ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

 where in the first line of the equation we recognized that for a system in equilibrium, the acceleration is zero.

 Thus we can use the mass and gravity to measure the spring force.
-From this we can measure the spring constant of the rubber band.
+From this we can measure the spring constant of the spring.

 :::Question freebody-qu
 Use [Eq](#Eq-hookeslaw) and [Eq](#Eq-freebody-eq) to solve for the spring constant.